 Did you know that in the past 4 years, 1794 participants from 89 countries have taken this course with IATA?

-Learn the Root Cause Analysis techniques that are essential for compliance with ICAO and EASA Safety Management System (SMS) requirements and conformity with IATA’s IOSA and ISAGO audit programs.
+Learn the Root Cause Analysis (RCA) techniques that are essential for compliance with ICAO and EASA Safety Management System (SMS) requirements and conformity with IATA’s IOSA and ISAGO audit programs.

 RCA methods are crucial in the investigation of near-misses, accidents and incidents and in preventing recurrent audit non-conformities.
-This course provides instruction on problem solving and corrective action plan processes you can immediately apply within your organization to start making improvements to your operational performance.
+This course provides detailed instruction on problem solving and corrective action plan processes you can immediately apply within your organization to start making improvements to your operational performance.